 This is a very important question.
 You should remember that college is like a business in that you will be investing quite a lot of money and time into it.
 Like any wise consumer, you should know the selling points of the universities that you’re interested in so you can adequately compare them to one another and ultimately make a smart decision.
 However, be careful with your tone when you ask a question like this one.
 You don’t want to sound arrogant or critical to the person who interviews you.
 Rather, give the interviewer a fair chance to explain why he/she thinks said university is extraordinary.

-3. Any question that proves you have done your research.
+3. Questions that prove you have done your research about the college

 Before you set off for your college admissions interview, make a conscious effort to learn a bit about the school in question.
 Glance over the institution’s webpage, or do some independent research of your own.
 For example, you might want to know approximately when and why the college was founded, what it’s most famous for, and what its most reputable degree programs are.
 You don’t need to know every aching detail about the university, but you should definitely have some background information on it.
 Here are 10 tips for acing your college admissions interview that may help you prepare.
 Remember that the interviewer will be asking you questions also, so you must be somewhat familiar with the university you are discussing.
 A little research could make a big difference!